Blaine Price: Career

 Blaine has always taken a human-centred approach to computing.
 He is interested in privacy in mobile and ubiquitous computing and in lifelogging technologies in particular, including both personal lifelogging and logging energy and resource usage.
 He has supervised PhD students in the areas of privacy, sustainable computing, digital forensics and more recently wearable and ubiquitous computing applied to healthcare.
-He was principal investigator on a number of Knowledge Transfer Partnership projects with industrial partners from 2009 to 2011, a co-investigator on the £1.2M EPSRC PRiMMA (Privacy Rights Management for Mobile Applications) from 2008 to 2011 and a co-investigator on the 5-year ERC funded ASAP (Adaptive Security and Privacy) where he is looking at security and privacy issues in lifelogging.
+He was principal investigator on a number of Knowledge Transfer Partnership projects with industrial partners from 2009 to 2011, a co-investigator on the £1.2M EPSRC PRiMMA (Privacy Rights Management for Mobile Applications) from 2008 to 2011 and a co-investigator on the 5-year ERC funded ASAP (Adaptive Security and Privacy), where he is looking at security and privacy issues in lifelogging.
 He was also a co-investigator on the EPSRC funded Privacy Dynamics grant (2013–2017).
 He is Principal Investigator on the EPSRC funded Monetize Me grant (2014–2017) and Principal Investigator on the EPSRC funded STRETCH grant (2017–2020).
 He is also Chief Investigator on a number of studies at Milton Keynes University Hospital using wearable and ubiquitous computing to improve healthcare in areas ranging from Cardiology to recovery from orthopaedic surgery.

 Blaine is an academic advisor for a number of BBC/Open University co-productions, an advisor to the Open Rights Group, a chartered digital forensic scientist and an accreditation assessor in digital forensics for the Chartered Society of Forensic Sciences.

-He appeared on the BBC Today programme on 12 August 2013 in connection with the 'Monitor Me' programme on the BBC2 Horizon the same day.
+He appeared on the BBC Today programme on 12 August 2013 in connection with the Monitor Me programme on the BBC2 Horizon the same day.

 In 2014 he gave a TEDx Talk at the University of Nicosia entitled "Am I normal?
 Why self-quantification is for everyone".

+Blaine Price announced his retirement for 29 June 2024 after 33 years service at the Open University.